gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Alright, let's get down to business now!

-## Yeah, it builds!

-You'd be amazed at how many C++ codebase in the wild that are a core part of a successful product earning millions and they basically do not compile.
-Well, if all the stars are aligned they do.
-But that's not what I'm talking about.
-I'm talking about reliably, consistently building on all platforms you support.
-No fuss, no 'I finally got it building after 3 weeks of hair-pulling' (this brings back some memories).
-It just works(tm).

-A small aparte here.
-I used to be really into Karate.
-We are talking 3, 4 training sessions a week, etc. And I distinctly remember one of my teachers telling me (picture a wise Asian sifu - actually my teacher was a bald white guy, looking like Steve Ballmer):

-> You do not yet master this move.
-Sometimes you do and sometimes you don't, so you don't.
-When eating with a spoon, do you miss your mouth one out of five times?

-And I carried that with me as a Software Engineer.
-'The new feature works' means it works every time.
-Not four out of five times.
-And so the build is the same.

 ## Write down the platforms you support

 This is so important and not many projects do it.
 Write in the README (you do have a README, right?).
 It's just a list of `<architecture>-<operating-system>` pair, e.g. `x86_64-linux` or `aarch64-darwin`, that your codebase officially supports.
 This is crucial for getting the build working on every one of them but also and we'll see later, removing cruft for platforms you do *not* support.